 16 Notices that affect your property

 In the past three years have you ever received a notice:

-- a. advising that the owner of a neighbouring property has made a planning application?
-No - b. that affects your property in some other way? - c. that requires you to do any maintenance, repairs or improvements to your property?
+- a. advising that the owner of a neighbouring property has made a planning application? - b. that affects your property in some other way?